capysix/ctfwriteups/maplebacon2022/badcontroller/README.md

 so it turns out you cant run the program because SetupDiEnumDeviceInterfaces thats called at the start of the program fails and terminates

 solution: patch it out!
 ![](just_patch_out.jpg)

 now we can run it in x64dbg

-except not really
+except not really (program closes immediately)

-okay set some breakpoints
+okay set some breakpoints...

+\<reversing_intensifies.meme\>

-okay so it tries to read shit and fails because theres nothing there so lets manually insert our values
+...anyway turns out read_io() tries to read stuff from a FileHandle of sorts and fails because theres nothing there

+so! lets manually insert our values with the debugger
 ![](debugger_1.jpg)
 - breakpoint after read_io()
 - set return value to 0x40 (since the payload is 64)